Dog & Cat Laser Therapy In Orlando

 - Traumatic Injuries

-During a treatment session, the handheld laser wand is slowly moved back and forth over the damaged tissue, producing a warm, pleasant sensation that most pets seem to enjoy and find relaxing.
-Sessions usually last 15 to 30 minutes, with the number of sessions and frequency of treatments dependent on the injury.
-Chronic conditions may be treated weekly, whereas surgical incisions and open wounds often require daily treatment.
+Surgical laser treatments are administered immediately following a procedure while the pet is still under anesthesia.
+All other treatments are administered in an exam room or the treatment area of our hospital.
+During a treatment session, all humans and pets within six feet of the laser must wear protective eye gear (which is provided).
+A handheld laser wand is slowly moved back and forth over the target area, producing a warm, pleasant sensation that most pets seem to enjoy and find relaxing.
+Sessions usually last 15 to 30 minutes, with the number of session sand frequency of treatments being contingent on the condition.
+Chronic conditions may be treated on a tapering schedule with weekly maintenance, whereas surgical incisions are treated only once.

 Is Laser Therapy Safe for Pets?